xavierfoucrier/instacam/README.md

 7. [Callbacks](DOCUMENTATION.md#callbacks) - all available callbacks
 8. [Demo](DOCUMENTATION.md#demo) - Instacam in action

 ## Contribute
-If you want to report a bug or if you just want to request for a new feature/improvement, please **read the project [contributors guidelines](CONTRIBUTING.md) before**.
-Thanks for taking time to contribute to Instacam.
+If you want to report a bug or request a new feature/improvement, please **read the project [contributors guidelines](CONTRIBUTING.md) before**.
+Thanks for taking time to contribute.

 ## License
 The project is developed under the **MIT** license: